Comparing the 8 best CRMs for email selling and communication

 Best CRMs for email communication

 So the question is, which CRMs have the best email capabilities?
 More importantly, which of these platforms is right for your company?
 The following eight CRMs have made email an integral part of their feature sets.
 Read through the descriptions of each to determine the right fit for your organization.

-Nutshell is a sneaky powerful CRM and sales automation platform that’s “simple enough for any team, sophisticated enough for any business.”
+Nutshell is a powerful CRM and sales automation platform that’s “simple enough for any user, sophisticated enough for any business.”
 This mantra applies to the software’s email capabilities as well.

-The service is equipped with a strong set of email automation features including email sequencing, shareable templates, easy contact filtering for targeted bulk emails, and powerful integrations with Constant Contact and MailChimp for perfectly timed email marketing—everything you need to take the grunt work out of email.
+The service is equipped with a strong set of email automation features including email sequencing, shareable templates, easy contact filtering for targeted bulk emails, and even a native email marketing suite—everything you need to take the grunt work out of email communication.

 Every salesperson knows that retyping the same emails over and over again is incredibly tedious.
 Nutshell’s time-saving email templates remove the monotony from the workday and allow users to fire off messages in seconds, not minutes.
 Plus, Nutshell’s two-way sync with Gmail and Office 365 help you stay organized and productive in or out of your CRM.
 (Even if you use a different email provider, you can still send outgoing work emails from Nutshell.)